ardada2468/SynthoHive/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-Huge thannks to the CTGAN Team!
+Huge thanks to the CTGAN Team!

 @inproceedings{ctgan,
   title={Modeling Tabular data using Conditional GAN},